sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Unix / Linux Cheat Sheet](http://cheatsheetworld.com/programming/unix-linux-cheat-sheet/)
 - [Unsolicited_advice_for_job_seekers_and_employers](https://www.reddit.com/r/india/comments/1clgdj/unsolicited_advice_for_job_seekers_and_employers/)
 - [Visualising Data Structures and Algorithms through Animation](https://visualgo.net/en)
-- [We Help Coders Get Hired](https://www.hiredintech.com/app) : website offering courses on system design, interview strategies, soft skills etc
+- [We Help Coders Get Hired](https://www.hiredintech.com/app) : website offering courses on system design, interview strategies, soft skills, etc
 - [what_are_your_goto_questions_for_the_do_you_have?](https://www.reddit.com/r/cscareerquestions/comments/209rkq/what_are_your_goto_questions_for_the_do_you_have/)
 - [Why You Make Less Money • /r/cscareerquestions](https://www.reddit.com/r/cscareerquestions/comments/1b8wa3/why_you_make_less_money/)
 - [wu :: riddles(hard)](https://www.ocf.berkeley.edu/~wwu/riddles/hard.shtml) : logic puzzles and riddles